-Directors' remuneration is determined by the Board with reference to the recommendations made by the remuneration committee.
+Directors' remuneration is determined by the remuneration committee.
 The Group's remuneration policy seeks to provide fair market remuneration in a form and value to attract, retain and motivate high quality staff.
 Remuneration packages are set at levels to ensure comparability and competitiveness with other companies in the industry and market competing for a similar talent pool.
 Emoluments are also based on an individual's knowledge, skill, time commitment, responsibilities and performance and by reference to the Group's profits and performance.